 Our guide dropped us off at the top of the walk by a visitor center.
 We took photos then walked through a path where the first parliament of Iceland General Assembly took place from 900 AD – 1798.
 The pond where they drowned witches, or as our guide said “independent women”, was also pointed out.

 The large natural lake welcomes scuba divers who can apparently see quite clearly underwater, even in winter!
-I’ll do hot springs but diving in winter is too much!
+I’ll do outdoor hot springs, but diving in freezing lakes during the winter is too much for me!

 Our next stop was the Geysers with several places to eat at the rest stop.
 The big Geyser goes off every 5 minutes but you need to be ready as it doesn’t last long.
 The heated smaller geysers with the snow covered mountains behind and low sun give such an eerie yet inspiring feeling.
 So happy to be alive and get to see this!